Helping drivers stay safe with Driver State Monitoring and video telematics

 About Sensata INSIGHTS

 Sensata INSIGHTS, a business unit with the full backing of Sensata Technologies (NYSE:ST), delivers products to leverage the Internet of Things (IoT) including hardware, software, AI and ML-based analytics and business intelligence designs.
 No matter what the commercial industry, our solutions provide flexibility and versatility that delivers value across the entire supply chain.
-These solutions include cloud platforms, supply chain and logistics, telematics and worksite and asset monitoring — all from one source, end to end.
+These solutions include cloud platforms, supply chain and logistics, telematics and worksite and asset tracking — all from one source, end to end.

 If you liked this post, let us know!